jaeyunsung/Aortitis_2022/README.md

 >analysis_with3Meta/gene_set/03_draw_vocano.sh

-Note: DESeq2 (v1.26.0) was used during the analysis.
-Please note that we identified different differentially expressed gene (DEG) results compared to (v1.30)
+Note: DESeq2 v1.26.0 was used during the analysis.
+Please note that DEG results can vary depending on the DESeq2 version.

 #### Pharmacogenomic network construction